How To Check Pregnancy At Home Accurately

 Pros of early pregnancy testing:

-• You may have a few more days to process the news and determine your next steps.
+• You may have a few more days to think through your next steps.

 • You can make lifestyle changes earlier if needed.